movementkitchen/website/src/pages/about/index.md

 > I wanted to understand why injuries happen and how to avoid them in the first
 > place.

+Looking for answers I started obsessively learning different approaches to movement and bodywork.
+Questioning, deconstructing and learning again from various teachers across the fields of yoga as therapy, pilates, somatics, dance, Structural Integration, myofascial release and massage.

 In 2014 I discovered the work of American biomechanics scientist Katy Bowman looking into forces of physics created by movement and how gravity, pressure and